 Insulation soon found its way into walls and ceilings, and over the ensuing decades we saw improvements in heat distribution systems and a slight thickening of insulation, to help meet the lackluster performance standards of today's building codes.

 According to the scientific community, a century of burning fossil fuels to meet all our needs and desires has led us to the brink of runaway climate change, placing greater strains on our buildings, and emphasizing the need to greatly reduce their energy requirements.

 With that reality in mind, the Ecohome team began this design process with an entirely new philosophy.
 That philosophy was to determine how much heat was available naturally and to design accordingly.

-Kenogami house insulation details © Ecohome
+Kenogami house slab on grade insulation details © Ecohome

 The starting place of this new design principle is to examine the assets and liabilities of a geographical location.
 Those are in the form of heat requirements (based on specific regional climate data) and the amount of heat energy that could be gained from the sun (SHGC - Solar Heat Gain Coefficient).

 With those two factors, Denis Boyer is able to determine exactly what would be required of a building envelope to keep a house warm in its specific climate, relying only on interior loads (appliances, lights and people) and the sun for heat.